Andrea-Klost/Space-Shmup/README.md

 # Space Shmup
 ## About
-This is a modified version of the Space SHMUP project from Chapter 31 of "Introduction to Game Design, Prototyping, and Developement."
+This is a modified version of the Space SHMUP project from Chapter 31 of "Introduction to Game Design, Prototyping, and Development."
 (3e) by Jeremy Gibson Bond.

 ## Play
 Play online now via [GitHub Pages](https://andrea-klost.github.io/Space-Shmup/), or download a build from the [releases](https://github.com/Andrea-Klost/Space-Shmup/releases) page.

-Note: If played via the Github Pages link, you may need to adjust your browser's zoom to see the entire screen.
+Note: If played via the GitHub Pages link, you may need to adjust your browser's zoom to see the entire screen.

 ## Controls